Grounding techniques

 Blocking Out Noise

 Sometimes, it’s not about tuning into something, it’s about tuning things out.
-Noise-cancelling earbuds or even simple foam earplugs can help reduce the overwhelm when the world feels too loud.
-Whether you’re in a busy café, a crowded train, or just need a break from background noise at home, creating a little quiet bubble around you can feel incredibly grounding.
+Noise-cancelling earbuds or even just foam earplugs can help reduce the overwhelm when the world feels too loud.
+Whether you’re in a busy café or a crowded train, creating a little quiet bubble around you can feel incredibly grounding.

 Walking Around Barefoot